Getting started for workspace creators

 Note: The default settings and permissions are Slack’s recommended preferences.
 While they may work for many teams, we understand some may need to adjust to meet their company's needs and policies.

-Step 3 — Team setup and organization
+Step 3 — Workspace setup and organization

 - Create a new channel naming strategy

 Before we go any further, think about how you might pre establish channel naming guidelines.
-Not only would this help team members find information they are looking for more efficiently, but it helps keep conversations in each location relevant and focused.
+Not only would this help members find information they are looking for more efficiently, but it helps keep conversations in each location relevant and focused.

 Start with broad channels for departments (#design, #finance, #hr) and office locations (#sf, #paris, #van).